 “Bug, stay sharp!”
 Amanita ordered.

 “I said, I got it!
-Okay, looks like she just picked up Insulin for somebody named, Tara Sherman,” Bug informed them.
+Okay, looks like she just picked up Insulin for somebody named, Chelsea Sherman,” Bug informed them.

 “Whoever she is, she has diabetes,” Kala replied.

 “Looking it up,” Nomi said.
 Within seconds, a picture of a young girl popped up.

 “You’re a genius!”
 Will exclaimed.
 “That’s her.
 That’s his daughter.”